Rotating Scalar Field and Formation of Bose Stars: Introduction

+In the present work, we intend to study the formation of a Bose star when the initial field has a finite angular momentum.
+The initial cloud is considered to be dilute nonaxisymmetric but with a nonzero angular momentum.
+We study the evolution of such a system under the influence of its self-gravity.
+We also analyzed the effect of both attractive and repulsive interactions on star formation.
+The presence of initial field rotation can significantly affect the star formation time for different values of angular momentum.
+We shall demonstrate below that the presence of angular momentum and self-interaction can strongly influence the dynamics of Bose star formation and the properties of the star.

-This work is divided into the following sections: In section [\ref{sec2}], we discuss the time evolution of boson particles for various cases (attractive/repulsive self-interaction and angular momentum); in section [\ref{sec3}], we discuss the results for above mentioned cases, and finally we conclude the results in section [\ref{sec4}].
+This work is divided into the following sections: In section [\ref{sec2}], we discuss the time evolution of boson particles for various cases (attractive/repulsive self-interaction and angular momentum); in section [\ref{sec3}], we discuss the results for above-mentioned cases, and finally, we conclude the results in section [\ref{sec4}].
 Throughout the paper, we use natural units $c=k_B=\hbar=1$.
-Where, $c$ is the speed of light, $k_B$ is the Boltzmann constant and $\hbar$ is the reduced Planck constant.
-The quantities in the bold face represent the three vectors.
+Where $c$ is the speed of light, $k_B$ is the Boltzmann constant and $\hbar$ is the reduced Planck constant.
+The quantities in the boldface represent the three vectors.